Michal-Pogorzelec/Projects/README.md

 # Projects
-Projects made by me to learn.
+Projects made by me for the purpose of learning